- garbage_collect

 Currently the only writable property is

-.
+tcmalloc.max_total_thread_cache_bytes.
 Setting an unknown

-property raises a domain_error
+property raises adomain_errorand setting a read-only

-property raises a permission_error
+property raises apermission_errorexception.

 - [semidet]thread_idle(:Goal,